async-interop/promise/README.md

 The implementation MAY extend `Promise::when` with additional parameters passed to the callback.
 Further arguments to `Promise::when()` MUST have default values, so `Promise::when()` can always be called with only one argument. `Promise::when()` MAY NOT return a value. `Promise::when()` MUST NOT throw exceptions bubbling up from a callback invocation.

 All callbacks registered before the resolution MUST be executed in the order they were registered.
 Callbacks registered after the resolution MUST be executed immediately.
-If one of the callbacks throws an `Exception` or `Throwable`, it MUST be forwarded to `Interop\Async\Promise\ErrorHandler::notify`.
-The `Promise` MUST then continue to call the remaining callbacks with the original parameters.

-All callbacks registered before the resolution MUST be executed in the order they were registered.
-Callbacks registered after the resolution MUST be executed immediately.
 If one of the callbacks throws an `Exception` or `Throwable`, it MUST be forwarded to `AsyncInterop\Promise\ErrorHandler::notify`.
 The `Promise` implementation MUST then continue to call the remaining callbacks with the original parameters.
 Registered callbacks MUST NOT be called from a file with strict types enabled (`declare(strict_types=1)`).